 • Penrose Prize for best performance in second-year Maths and related joint school exams

-• Woodhouse Prize for best performance in third-year Maths and related joint school exams
+• Woodhouse Prize for best performance in third or fourth-year Maths and related joint school exams

 • Keith Dyke Prize for best performance in Part I exams for FHS in Molecular and Cellular Biochemistry

 Cheney Prize for Essays in Arts and Social Sciences and College Prize for Essays in Sciences and Mathematics

 The College awards these two prizes for written work of exceptional merit in either the Arts and Social Sciences or Sciences and Mathematics.
 For details of when and how to apply and the competition rules, please see College website.

 Rex Warner Prize for Prose, Poetry and Translation

 The Rex Warner Prize is awarded for any creative writing (prose or poetry) or translation.
 For details of when and how to apply and the competition rules, please see College website.

 The Birkenhead Prize for skill in public debate

 Students will be invited to book onto a ceremony at the start of their final year.
 Once this has been confirmed by the University, the College will contact students about practical arrangements.Graduation